Hyeholde is owned and operated by Barbara K.S. McKenna, daughter of the original

 our wine list.
 She heads an exceptionally caring and knowledgeable waitstaff.

 Bonnie McQuown recently came to Hyeholde from Columbus, OH.
-White helping a co-worker
+While helping a co-worker

 plan her wedding six years ago, she fell in love with the industry and decided to